 Touring Ireland with a dog

-Sadly, both Northern and Southern Ireland are not particularly dog-friendly, although some areas are better than others.
+Sadly, both Northern and the Republic of Ireland are not particularly dog-friendly, although some areas are better than others.
 Most places do not allow dogs into restaurants, cafes or pubs, although they do allow you to sit outside.

 You might be allowed to take them on a train, but most buses ban all but the smallest lap dogs.
 They are allowed on beaches out of season, but during summer they are banned.